rixx/books.rixx.de/data/reviews/stephen-baxter/anti-ice/index.md

 Totally natural.

 Anti-Ice itself is such a heavy-handed metaphor for nuclear power that it doesn't really bear mention.
-Includes all of methods of transport, missiles, destroying cities and armies, a cold war, etc. Pretty uninspired, I thought, because **this has been done**.
+Includes all of methods of transport, missiles, destroying cities and armies, a cold war, etc. Uninspired:
+**this has been done**.
 In real life.
 Give me at least some "alternate" with my alternate history, please.

 So, yeah.
 If you like steampunk, go ahead!
 Parts of it are really enjoyable!
 You won't get character development or a